Lykkedk/cdsp-samplerate-control/README.md

 # cdsp-samplerate-control
+*Only for betatesters or the brave one's - this is just a quick howto*

 ### SuperPlayer's CamillaDSP SampleRate Controller & pCP Combo
 ### Verified on piCorePlayer 6.1 on an Raspberry Pi 3 & 4